AP-e/mutube/README.md

   - a list of thread subjects to identify and scrape, e.g. `['kpop', '/kpop/' ,'kpop general']` (case-insensitive)
   - `None` to identify all threads in the catalog for scraping
-  - an empty list (`[]`) to identify no threads for scraping To manually add or remove threads for scraping (including those in the archive), modify the `thread_nums` attribute.
-The method `scrape()` processes every thread in `thread_nums`, searching for YouTube links in any form and storing their unique video ids in a set.
-This set of video ids can be found at the `yt_ids` attribute — save these an do as thou wilt.
+  - an empty list (`[]`) to identify no threads for scraping

+To manually add or remove threads for scraping (including those in the archive), modify the `thread_nums` attribute.
+The method `scrape()` searches for YouTube links in every thread in `thread_nums` — inaccessible threads are transferred to the `dead_threads` attribute — storing a set of their unique video ids in `yt_ids` attribute.
+Store these as-is, or use the `generate_links()` method to output these as valid YouTube urls.

 ## Examples
     >>> from mutube import Scraper